April 26, 2014

 The annual Greening Up the Mountains 5K Run also takes place.
 It will be the second year on a newly-designed route that is less strenuous than in past years.

 Western Carolina University is seven miles down the road in Cullowhee.
-Nearby are the towns of Franklin, Cashiers, Highlands, Cherokee and Waynesville.
-Check out the nearby waterfalls around Highlands.
+Nearby are the towns of Dillsboro, Franklin, Cashiers, Highlands, Cherokee and Waynesville.
+Check out the nearby waterfalls around Highlands and Jackson County things to do.

 See more great Art Events & Festivals.